- Ecommerce revenue sourced from organic traffic is experiencing double-digit growth.

 The secret to the brand’s early success was an online customer experience that didn’t leave potential customers wanting more.
 This focus on user experience improved the brand’s SEO results which helped increase ecommerce sales.
 Bonobos created a relevant, helpful, content-rich online store for their target audience.
 That’s a perfect example of how to get traffic to your website.

 Later, Bonobos put some power into their SEO strategy which enabled them to boost ecommerce sales.
 And that’s when they captured Walmart’s attention (and Walmart’s wallet).

 Once an online business deploys a well-defined SEO strategy, the sky’s the limit.
 The optimizations magnify the brand’s traffic and boost sales to new levels.
-So, if SEO isn’t a major part of your inbound strategy in 2020, you’re leaving money on the table.
+So, if SEO isn’t a major part of your inbound strategy, you’re leaving money on the table.